 Any notice from a bailiff relating to a potential controlled goods agreement, must include sufficient detail to easily identify each item, but even at this stage you can prevent the sale going ahead by paying off the debt in full.

 If you live in Scotland and are struggling with debt, Scotland Debt Solutions can offer professional guidance on how to deal with bailiff companies, and what to do if you are issued with an enforcement notice.
-With four offices around Scotland, we are able to offer a free same-day meeting.
+With five offices around Scotland, we are able to offer a free same-day meeting.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]

 A trust deed is a common debt repayment programme based around a voluntary arrangement made between you, your creditors and a qualified independent trustee who takes control of your debt repayments for a typical period of four years.
 If you’re having difficulty paying your debts and have assets or a regular income, you may qualify […]

 If you have built up debt from gambling, you may be able to write off part or all of the debt via a formal Scottish insolvency route.
 Not all insolvency solutions allow debts to be written off, but you may be eligible for a trust deed if you meet certain criteria, with sequestration also being a possibility […]

 Her Majesty’s Revenues and Customs (HMRC) is one of the biggest creditors in Scotland, and indeed across the rest of the UK.
 Millions of people make payments to the government through HMRC in the form of income taxes, National Insurance and VAT every year.
 For the majority of people in employment, this is done automatically […]